Lu7cio/RNA-Sequencing-Course/README.md

     --> Used script: fastqc_fastp_trimmed.sh    (In folder fastqc_scripts)

-4. Hisat2 maping reads to reference genome & SAMtools sam/bam conversion and sorting/indexing:
+4. Hisat2 mapping reads to reference genome & SAMtools sam/bam conversion and sorting/indexing:
     For this part we need to download the latest reference genome sequence and associated annotation for Mus musculus GRCm39 (Download instruction, see section above).

-    First we have to index the reference genome with Hisat2:
+    - First we have to index the reference genome with Hisat2.
 The Hisat2 indexing was run on the \*.fa and \*.gtf file:

       --> Used container/apptainer: hisat2_samtools_408dfd02f175cd88.sif (Hisat2 version 2.2.1)

       --> Used script: hisat2_indexing.sh    (In folder hisat2_scripts)

-    Second we map for each sample separately,the fastp trimmed reads to the reference genome using Hisat2.
+    - Second we map for each sample separately,the fastp trimmed reads to the reference genome using Hisat2.
       In the same step we converted the resulting *.sam files from the mapping to readable *.bam files with SAMtools:

       --> Used container/apptainer: hisat2_samtools_408dfd02f175cd88.sif (Hisat2 version 2.2.1 & SAMtools version 1.20)

       --> Used script: hisat2_mapping_trimmed.sh    (In folder hisat2_scripts)

-    Third we sorted the *.bam files by genomic coordinates using Samtools:
+    - Third we sorted the *.bam files by genomic coordinates using Samtools:

       --> Used container/apptainer: hisat2_samtools_408dfd02f175cd88.sif (SAMtools version 1.20)

       --> Used script: samtools_index.sh    (In folder samtools_scripts)

-    Forth we index the coordinate sorted bam files using SAMtools:
+    - Forth we index the coordinate sorted bam files using SAMtools:

       --> Used container/apptainer: hisat2_samtools_408dfd02f175cd88.sif (SAMtools version 1.20)

       --> Used script: samtools_sort.sh    (In folder samtools_scripts)

 5. FeatureCounts count reads per gen: